 3. Clothes for dolls

-Something I’ve seen a lot of recently is parents giving some of the baby clothes to their little ones to dress their dolls in.
+Something I’ve seen before is parents giving some of the baby clothes to their little ones to dress their dolls in.
 Your little one might love hearing about the memories tied up in those clothes and love the idea of dressing their babies in them too.

 5. Keepsake Bear or other animal Having those sentimental baby clothes turned into a keepsake bear is one of the most popular designs we I create.
 Using at least 5 different items of clothing you choose a design that holds some special meaning to you.
 Whether you chose the traditional keepsake bear or an animal that